 ALL International students (undergraduate, graduate, and transfer students) must attend.
 Family members of students are welcome to attend.

-*Students in the English Language Institute may attend the orientation on August 20 if you want to.
+*Students in the English Language Institute may attend the orientation on January 8 if you wish.

 Is not required but strongly suggested especially if you are bringing family members.
 We don't want to run out of food!